ruaruaxu/ruaruaxu.github.io/index.md

 })();
 </script>

 👋🦁Hi!
 I am a first-year Ph.D. student in Environmental Planning at [UC Berkeley](https://www.berkeley.edu/), where I am fortunate to be advised by [Prof. Lu Liang](https://sites.google.com/site/liang3mlab/people/prof-lu-liang) (LAEP) and work closely with [Prof. Emma Pierson](https://people.eecs.berkeley.edu/~emmapierson/) (EECS).
-I received my M.Arch. from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2025 and B.Eng.
-(Architecture) from [Tongji University](https://caup.tongji.edu.cn/caupen/main.htm) with the highest distinction in 2023.
+I received my M.Arch. from [Tsinghua University](https://www.tsinghua.edu.cn/en/) in 2025 and B.Eng. from [Tongji University](https://caup.tongji.edu.cn/caupen/main.htm) with the highest distinction in 2023.

 My research develops **spatial data science and machine learning** methods to study **how environmental risks, urban environments, and social systems interact to shape inequities**, with the goal of supporting **more equitable environmental planning and policy**.
 Current directions I am particularly excited about include: